 Based on modeling results of the two measures, the bridge modifications were successful at improving FRM for segments of Crabtree Creek immediately upstream of the assessed sites.
-However, implementing both measures did show an increase in WSEL above FWOP conditions, potentially creating induced damages.
-This induced WSEL occurred downstream of the improved conveyance.
-This scenario was reasonable given the dam-like effect associated with the existing structure's large embankments that spanned the full floodplain width.
+Implementing both measures did show an increase in WSEL above FWOP conditions, potentially creating induced damages.
+This scenario was reasonable given the dam-like effect associated with the structure's large embankments that spanned the full floodplain width.
 The two site improvements detailed above were carried forward for alternative plan formulation.